rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 Validating forms ensures that the users and our expectations align. but returning a bunch of unassociated errors  at the top of a form may cause confusion, frustration, and, end in abandonment.

-Inline validation allows us to display a message within or below identified inputs prior to submitting or refreshing the page. this allows us to confirm the data has successfully met the form field requirements or present the user with further instruction.
+Inline client side validation allows us to display a message within or below identified inputs prior to submitting or refreshing the page. this allows us to confirm the data has successfully met the form field requirements or present the user with further instruction.
 Validation initiates a conversation with our users where we can provide unique feedback before, during, or after a user interaction.